GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-21 02:45:16 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-21 02:57:39 IST

 Current Weather in Coimbatore:
 Temperature: 24.88 °C
-Condition: moderate rain
+Condition: thunderstorm with light rain